Barry Richard

 Barry Richard (born March 28, 1942) is an American attorney and politician who served as a member of the Florida House of Representatives from 1974 to 1978.

 Early life and education

 Richard is a native of Miami Beach.
 He received his bachelor's degree from the University of Miami and a Juris Doctor from the University of Miami School of Law.

 Career

 Richard served in the United States Navy Judge Advocate General's Corps.
 From 1974 to 1978, he served as a member of the Florida House of Representatives.
 He ran for the attorney general of Florida in 1978, but lost the Democratic primary to James C. Smith.
 In 1998, Richard served as the campaign legal counsel to Jeb Bush and Bill Nelson.
 He also represented George W. Bush in Bush v.
 Gore.
 In 2018, he represented Andrew Gillum during the gubernatorial vote recount.

-Richard is a shareholder at Greenberg Traurig.
+Richard is the principal at Barry Richard Law Firm].